-- Review your current year goals to decide what next year goals will be.
-First look at the earlier 11 months.
+- Review your current year goals to decide what next year’s goals will be.
+First, look at the earlier 11 months.
 Check off the completed goals.
-Decide what goal you want to carry over from the current year and what you have choosing to let go of.
+Decide what purpose you want to carry over from the current year and what you are choosing to let go of.
 This part always takes some time.
-It is understandable if it takes a few weeks to do this.
-After all, you are planning goal for an entire year, it will take you a little while to figure out what that goal would be.
+It is understandable if it takes several days to do this.
+After all, you are planning a goal for an entire year; it will take you a little while to figure out what that goal would be.

-- Review all your investments and tax-related paperwork to make sure they are in order for this year’s tax return.
-Organize all your receipts, bills, sold investment papers and any other paperwork that you need.
+- Review all your investments and tax-related paperwork to make sure they are for this year’s tax return.
+Organize all your receipts, bills, sold investment papers, and any other paperwork that you need.
 Create an accordion folder to organize these papers.
-Visit our post for instructions: HOW LONG TO KEEP TAX RETURN SUPPORTING PAPERWORK Then, schedule time to meet with your bookkeeper, accountant and/or financial adviser at the beginning of the year.
+Visit our post for instructions: HOW LONG TO KEEP TAX RETURN SUPPORTING PAPERWORK Then, schedule time to meet with your bookkeeper, accountant, and/or financial adviser at the beginning of the year.
 It is a busy time for them so scheduling it now will get you a more convenient appointment.

 - Review your current year’s budget.
 Find the areas where you over budget or under budget to see what expenses can change to be more in line with your budget goals.
-Check your electric bill, cable, and other monthly bills to see what can be adjusted, reduced, and/or closed.
+Check your electric bill, cable, and other monthly bills to see what can be adjusted, reduced and closed.
 To help you keep your bills together, here is a What to Keep in Your Bill Paying Station checklist.
-Using a software to review your budget is so much easier.
-If you don’t use a software to help you get organized, I recommend Quicken and you can purchase it from Amazon.
+Using software to review your budget is so much easier.
+If you don’t use software to help you get organized, I recommend Quicken to manage these accounts.

-- For Cash Donations: Make a list of your favorite charities and give to this year.
+- For Cash Donations: Make a list of your favorite charities and give cash.
 Make those contributions now before the end of the year.
-When you schedule your donation, make an automatic monthly contribution and add these to your calendar as a reminder.
+When you schedule your donation, make an automatic monthly contribution, and add these to your calendar as a reminder.
 Here are some of the most popular charities: American Red Cross, WHYY, United Way, Feeding America

 - For Property Donations: Bag up all the items you want to donate and bring to your favorite donation place.
 Here is a list of donation locations I share with all my clients, Charitable Donation Locations.

 - Talk with your spouse/partner about what their goals are for next year.
-Then, start writing them down for next year.
-This way, before the year starts, you are already on the same page.
+Then, start writing them down.
+This way, before the year begins, you are both on the same page.
 Here are some topics to talk about: